Three warfares: History

-Three warfares is believed to be inspired from the Zhou dynasty strategist Sun Tzu's book The Art of War, particularly his notion of winning without fighting.
+Three warfares is believed to be inspired by the Zhou dynasty strategist Sun Tzu's book The Art of War, particularly his notion of winning without fighting.
 Laura Jackson, an American China expert, said that three warfares aims at "undermining international institutions, changing borders, and subverting global media, all without firing a shot".

 The doctrine was approved by the Central Committee of the Chinese Communist Party (CCP) and the Central Military Commission in December 2003 to guide PLA political and information operations.
 Chapter 2, Section 18 of the "Chinese People's Liberation Army Political Work Regulations" sets forth the three warfares, among other political tasks.
 The three warfares under "wartime political work" are public opinion warfare, psychological warfare, and legal warfare (also termed lawfare).
 Three warfares was integrated into PLA teaching programs.
 Operationally, PLA's General Political Department's Liaison Department (GPD/LD), China's Ministry of Foreign Affairs and United Front Work Department are organizations responsible for three warfares.
 China has incorporated three warfares into local governments and institutions.

 These work regulations have been revised over time.
 Recent output from the PLA Academy of Military Science and the PLA National Defence University (NDU) builds on three warfares doctrine and expands its roles and methods; this includes texts such as the PLA Academy of Military Science's The Science of Military Strategy (2013), the NDU's "Introduction to Public Opinion Warfare, Psychological Warfare, and Legal Warfare" (2014), and NDU's "Science of Military Strategy" (2015).

 During the formative years of China, political warfare was as much concerned with creating national identity and defeating domestic adversaries as it was with China's ability to compete in the world.

 Establishing legal justifications prior to military conflict is not new.
 Since the formation of the People's Republic of China (PRC), casus belli have always been established before military action is taken as was seen in the case of the Korean War, the 1962 Sino-Indian War, the 1969 Sino-Soviet border conflict, and the 1979 Sino-Vietnamese War.
 Military action backed by domestic law strengthens PRC's position as is in the case of the usage of the 1992 Territorial Sea Laws in the South China Sea and the 2005 Anti-Secession Law in relation to Taiwan.
 This diplomatic tradition has now been combined with modern warfare.
 Psychological warfare has been one of the main responsibilities of the Political Work Department of the Central Military Commission (formerly the PLA's General Political Department or GPD) since the day it was established.
 Media or public opinion warfare combines traditional propaganda techniques with deception and perception management.